A control variate method driven by diffusion approximation: Abstract

 \section{Abstract}

-In this paper we examine a control variate estimator for a quantity that can be expressed as the expectation of a functional of a random process, that is itself the solution of a differential equation driven by fast mean-reverting ergodic forces.
-The control variate is the expectation of the same functional for the limit diffusion process that approximates the original process when the mean-reversion time goes to zero.
-To get an efficient control variate estimator, we propose a coupling method to build the original process and the limit diffusion process.
+In this paper we examine a control variate estimator for a quantity that can be expressed as the expectation of a function of a random process, that is itself the solution of a differential equation driven by fast mean-reverting ergodic forces.
+The control variate is the same function for the limit diffusion process that approximates the original process when the mean-reversion time goes to zero.
+To get an efficient control variate estimator, we propose a coupling method for the original process and the limit diffusion process.
 We show that the correlation between the two processes indeed goes to one when the mean reversion time goes to zero and we quantify the convergence rate, which makes it possible to characterize the variance reduction of the proposed control variate method.
 The efficiency of the method is illustrated on a few examples.